Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

 \subsection{Effectiveness Analysis}

-Detailed analysis of the proposed SDDA framework was conduct to further investigate the influence of the preprocessing method for EEG domain invariant construction, MMD loss, and cosine-based center loss on different participants.
+Detailed analysis of the proposed SDDA framework was conducted to further investigate the influence of the pre-processing method, MMD loss, and cosine-based center loss on different participants in detail.
 All the experiments in this section were repeated five times and the average values were reported to minimize the influence from random results.
-In this sub-section, an accretion analysis of the preprocessing method, cosine-based center loss on vanilla networks were firstly conducted to evaluate the individual effect of the main components of the SDDA network.
+In this sub-section, an accretion analysis of the pre-processing method, cosine-based center loss on vanilla networks were firstly conducted to evaluate the individual effect of the main components of the SDDA network.
 Then, ablation analysis of the SDDA framework was conducted by removing these components individually from the framework to evaluate the contribution of each component in the complete framework.